 The sound intensity level decreases with doubling of distance also by (−)6 dB.

-It falls to the 1/4 fold (25%) of the initial value of the sound intensity.
+The intensity falls to the 1/4 times (25%) of the initial value of the sound intensity.

 The sound intensity decreases with the ratio 1/r2 to the distance.